-2. Communication based OTT registration or authorization under the license regime
+Addressing the aftermath of the license raj - Communication based OTT registration or authorization under the license regime[Ga4] [IB5]

-While standalone OTT rules would be the best alternative to regulate OTTs.
+While standalone OTT rules would be the best case scenario.
 However, we as a country continue to cope with the aftermath of the license raj.
 The general mindset in our country continues to remain that if a business model/ technology service is not licensed or authorized or registered by the government, it is illegal.

-Therefore, due to such a perception, the government should also chart out a two- phase road map for the Communication based OTTs.

-In the first phase, the Communication based OTTs could be brought under the umbrella of the Unified License regime through a specific authorization (this will also resonate with the idea of one nation and one license for all services) or the Communication based OTTs could be subject to a specific registration requirement under the proposed OTT rules; and, in the second phase such a requirement (license/ registration) should be done away with, thereby not requiring the OTTs to obtain any license or registration (The proposed OTT rules should be drafted in a manner that they are able to address all reasonably foreseeable concerns of the businesses).
+Therefore, the DOT should chart out a two phase road map for the Communication based OTTs.
+In the first phase, the Communication based OTTs could be brought under the umbrella of the Unified License regime through a specific authorization (this will also resonate with the idea of one nation and one license for all services) or the Communication based OTTs could be subject to a specific registration requirement under the proposed OTT rules; and, in the second phase such a requirement (license/registration) should be done away with, thereby not requiring the OTTs to obtain any license or registration (The proposed OTT rules would be able to address all legitimate concerns).
 The second phase will also help add to the 'ease of doing business in India' objective.